guneeshvats/Graph-Convolutional-Networks/README.md

 # 🚀 Graph Convolutional Networks

 A PyTorch implementation of **Graph Convolutional Networks (GCNs)** based on the work by Kipf and Welling [[1]](#1).
 This repository offers a hands-on notebook and dataset to get you started with GCNs quickly and easily.
+The implementation also follows an application based example.

 ---